 Arrive 15-30 min prior to the start of your game (if you arrive after the start of the game, you will forfeit that game fee, no forfeiture of fee if you were not informed of changes in the schedule).

 If you know you will be late, it is your responsibility to contact your partner and or assigner to let them know.

 Report any misconduct to the Club Referee within 24 hrs of occurrence by either email or phone call.

 First introduced in the 2014-15 season, the scorekeeping program is designed to educate, train, and mentor NBBA players and friends from grades 9-12 as NBBA table officials in order to receive their community service hours.
 The program provides table officials for NBBA leagues and WEBL divisions that are hosted by the NBBA.
 Paid scorekeeping shifts are offered for year-end tournaments.
-Emily Smith is the current program coordinator.
+David Clermont is the current program coordinator.